-- 1. The safety and well-being of our trainees and patients is a priority for Schulich Medicine and our training programs.
-When performance is negatively impacted by fatigue faculty must take proactive measures to support their trainees. - 2.
-Clinical duties and call schedules for residents must be developed in compliance with the terms of the PARO-CAHO Agreement.
-Programs have a responsibility to release residents post call as outlined in the PARO-CAHO Agreement; this includes the right of the resident to be relived of duties on out-of-hospital call if the resident commences work in the hospital after midnight but before 6 a.m. or has worked for at least four consecutive hours and at least one hour of which extends beyond midnight. - Clinical duties and call schedules for AFC trainees and clinical fellows must be developed with an awareness of FRM. - 4.
-Faculty have a responsibility to role model, encourage and support FRM practices. - 5.
-Programs must foster an environment that minimizes fear of reprisal for identifying resident fatigue or the requirement for adherence to post call duty hours.
-Programs must provide a learning environment that enables the reporting of fatigue related incidents. - 6.
-Programs must ensure that leadership, faculty, and trainees are familiar with issues of FRM.
+- 1. The safety and well-being of trainees and patients is a priority.
+When performance is negatively impacted by fatigue, faculty must take proactive measures to support their trainees. - 2.
+Clinical duties and call schedules for trainees must be developed in compliance with the terms of the PARO-CAHO Agreement.
+Programs have a responsibility to release residents post call as outlined in the PARO-CAHO Agreement; this includes the right of the resident to be relieved of duties on out-of-hospital call if the resident commences work in the hospital after midnight but before 6 a.m. or has worked for at least four consecutive hours and at least one hour of which extends beyond midnight. - 3.
+Clinical duties and call schedules for trainees must be developed with an awareness of FRM. - 4.
+Faculty have a responsibility to role model, encourage and support FRM practices. - The Nephrology Training Program will foster an environment that minimizes fear of reprisal for identifying resident fatigue or the requirement for adherence to post call duty hours.
+It will provide a learning environment that enables the reporting of fatiguerelated incidents. - 6.
+The Nephrology Training Program will ensure that leadership, faculty, and trainees are familiar with issues of FRM. - 7.
+The Nephrology Training Program will have program-specific policies to address wellness and Fatigue Risk Management.
+The program will provide time for trainees to complete the FRM module during an Academic Half Day - 8.
+The Nephrology Training Program will be aware of the risks of fatigue and the potential for impact on patient care, patient safety, and resident safety. - 9.
+The role of fatigue should also be considered in incident reports (e.g., through AEMS).

-- 7. Residency programs must develop program-specific policies to address wellness and Fatigue Risk Management.
-Programs must incorporate educational resources and information on fatigue prevention, mitigation, and recognition into the curriculum and learning environment. - 8.
-Programs need to be aware of the risks of fatigue and the potential for impact on patient care, patient safety, and resident safety.
-Programs must review this as part of the fellowship, residency, or AFC program. - 9.
-The role of fatigue should also be considered in incident reports (e.g., through AEMS). - 10.
-At no time will a trainee be denied visits for medical or dental appointments during work hours.
+10. At no time will a trainee be denied visits for medical or dental appointments during work hours.
 Advance notice should be provided to programs as best as possible.